 B.A.
 1990 Dartmouth College

-Contemporary literature, twentieth-century British and Irish novel, women and literature
+Contemporary literature, the British and Irish novel since 1900, women and literature, narrative theory

 - Contemporary British Fiction and Narrative Theory

 - After Empire: British and Irish Women’s Fiction in the Twentieth and Twenty-First Centuries

 - Survey of Contemporary Literature: Contemporary Black and Asian British Fiction

 BookThe Submerged Plot and the Mother’s Pleasure from Jane Austen to Arundhati Roy.
 Theory and Interpretation of Narrative Series.
 Columbus: Ohio State University Press, 2016.

 “Jane Eyre and the Pursuit of the Mother’s Pleasure.”
 Reprinted in the Fourth Norton Critical Edition of Jane Eyre, ed.
 Deborah Lutz (2016).
 Originally published in South Atlantic Review 69.3/4 (2004): 81- 106.